 Biodiversity is under serious threat from natural disasters, climate change, deforestation and forest degradation.

 Sustainable forest management is very important for climate change mitigation and for all species survival (even human being).

 Forest and biodiversity can be sustainably managed also by remote sensing and artificial intelligence.

 The European Space Agency (ESA) in cooperation with the Faculty of Civil and Geodetic Engineering University of Ljubljana and with Ministry of Economic Development and Technology is organizing 10th Advanced Training Course on Land Remote Sensing – EO and AI for Forestry.
-The 5-day course will be held at the UL FGG from 21 to 25 September 2020.
+The 5-day course will be held at the UL FGG from September 20-24, 2021 (NEW DATE).
 The main focus will be on the practical use of Earth Observation data and Artificial Intelligence for Forestry.